LSDcircuits/MCU_TOOLS/README.txt

  - Fourier winding form data

-Note: Alot of code here inst reliable, ive used Tne file called dataflow to setup a type of memory management sysrtem (kid of its python) value management system which i can feed LLM to make a app. its Useful sice having this structure works for most small projectsd and when aksign a LLm to use this as a template it doesent give back spaggethy code.
+Note: Alot of code here inst reliable, ive used Tne file called dataflow to setup a type of memory management sysrtem (kid of its python), value management system which i can feed LLM to make a app. its Useful sice having this structure works for most small projectsd and when aksign a LLm to use this as a template it doesent give back spaggethy code.

+If interested in using Kimi K2 for making logical single widget apps, using (buttons GUI + flow) as a prompt allows it to give back rather reliable code up to 400 lines and between 5-7 threads, outside of this the context window gets too large for single promps with LLMS.